We Need Responsible Government, Elect Democrats

 Democrat Richard Cordray, Director of the Consumer Financial Protection Bureau (CFPB), is protecting consumers by forcing short and clear agreements and honest dealing by financial corporations.
 Trump and the GOP want to close the CFPB even though they can present no valid criticisms.
 They are serving financial corporation predatory practices.
 Democrats support Cordray and the CFPB and insist on fair business practices.

 The 2017 GOP health care bill passed in the House removes $800 billion in taxes on the wealthy and effectively removes the ability of people with pre-existing conditions to buy affordable health insurance.
-The Congressional Budget Office says that 23 million people would lose their insurance.
+The Senate has failed to pass worse bills thanks to a solid wall of Democrats and several courageous Republicans.
+Trump now says he will illegally block the payment of subsidies to insurance companies.
 Democrats propose improving the ACA.
 Democrats ultimately support enhanced Medicare for all.
 Like the single payer systems of all other industrialized nations, it would cover everyone and cost less than current health care.
 Small businesses would be helped by removing the employee health care burden.

 The Citizens United decision by the right wing Supreme Court has opened the flood gates for corporate and other PAC money supporting GOP campaigns.
 An astounding $60 million was spent against Ted Strickland in the 2016 U.S. Senate race.
 Democrats support limits on campaign donations.